jfulbright/Javascript-Quiz/README.md

 ## Roadmap
 Future Roadmap Iterations will include:
-* User Interface for selecting password preferences instead of Window Prompts.
+* Code Simplification, UI/UX Enhancements, Improved Error Handling

 ## License
 See  [LICENSE](LICENSE "LICENSE") for more information.

 ## Project status
-This deployed site is an MVP iteration that includes foundation future functionality.
+This deployed site is an MVP iteration where future functionality can be added.